This unit uses group work and late enrolment may affect your ability to participate actively.

 - Critically analyse how societal and carer attitudes affect the person as they grow older

-- Demonstrate an understanding of the assessment, planning, delivery and evaluation of nursing care for people with chronic and complex health problems
+- Demonstrate application of the assessment, planning, delivery and evaluation of nursing care for people with chronic and complex health problems.

 - Apply and evaluate planning, problem solving and decision making in the context of nursing and be able to apply and evaluate evidence for best practice gerontic nursing.